What is Carer Burnout? Find Out The Facts

 But what is carer burnout?
 And how can it be addressed?

-And it’s more common than you might think.
+Carer burnout is more common than you might think.
 A 2020 study revealed that a staggering 73% of carers stated that the pressure of their responsibilities could lead to burnout.
+A more recent study looking at the state of caring in 2022 found that:

 Common Carer Burnout Symptoms

-Ranging from difficulty sleeping to severe anxiety, carer burnout presents with a variety of symptoms, both mental and physical.
+Ranging from difficulty sleeping to severe anxiety, carer burnout presents with a variety of both physical and mental symptoms.
+Each person may experience burnout differently, because each person’s caregiving situation is unique.
+However, some of the common caregiver burnout symptoms include:

 Physical Symptoms of Carer Burnout